-Delaware's nonagricultural labor force totaled approximately 488,776 employees in June 2019.
-The State's largest industry sector-federal, state, and local government entities-totaled 67,700 employees in June 2019.
-Total employment in the education and health services sector provided 82,100 jobs, and the trade, transportation, and utilities sector was the second-largest private industry sector, with 79,000 jobs.
-Over the 12 months from June 2018 to June 2019, the education and health services sector was the fastest-growing sector, increasing jobs by 2.1%.
+Labor Outlook.
+Delaware's unemployment rate as of September 2023 was 4.1%.
+Delaware's nonagricultural labor force totaled approximately 486,800 employees in September 2023.
+The state's largest industry sector-federal, state, and local government entities-totaled 68,500 employees in September 2023.
+Total employment in the education and health services sector provided 81,000 jobs, and the trade, transportation, and utilities sector was the second-largest private industry sector, with 90,400 jobs.

 Recent History.
 Delaware has made important strides to reinvigorate and modernize its manufacturing base.
 In 2009, the University of Delaware signed an agreement with Chrysler to purchase a shuttered vehicle assembly plant adjacent to the university for \$24.25 million as part of Chrysler's bankruptcy restructuring plan.
 UD has developed the 272-acre site into the Science, Technology and Advanced Research (STAR) Campus.
 The site is the new home of UD's College of Health Sciences, which includes teaching and research laboratories and several public health clinics.
 The STAR Campus also includes research facilities for UD's vehicle-to-grid technology, as well as Delaware Technology Park, SevOne, CareNow, Independent Prosthetics and Orthotics, and the East Coast headquarters of Bloom Energy.
-In 2020, UD expects to open the Ammon Pinozzotto Biopharmaceutical Innovation Center, which will become the new home of the UD-led National Institute for Innovation in Manufacturing Biopharmaceuticals.
-Also, the Chemours Company is expected to open its global research and development facility, known as the Discovery Hub, on the STAR Campus in 2020.
+In October 2021, UD opened the Ammon Pinozzotto Biopharmaceutical Innovation Center, which serves as the new home of the UD-led National Institute for Innovation in Manufacturing Biopharmaceuticals.
+Also, the Chemours Company opened its global research and development facility, known as the Discovery Hub, on the STAR Campus in 2020.
 The new Newark Regional Transportation Center on the STAR Campus will serve passengers of Amtrak and regional rail.